Back to Alabama

 What This Bill Does

-• Requires local school boards to adopt policies for daily recitation of the Pledge of Allegiance at the start of every school day.
+• Requires local school boards to create policies for reciting the Pledge of Allegiance at the beginning of each school day in public K-12 schools.

-• Gives students the right to opt out of participating in the Pledge or prayer based on their own beliefs.
+• Ensures students have the right to opt out of participating in either the pledge or the prayer based on their own beliefs.

 Who It Names or Affects